xreovhb20/reverse-proxy.js/README.md

 ```shell
 $ reverse-proxy --config example/yaml/multiple_ports.yaml
 ```

+### Adding HTTP headers to the proxied requests
+It can sometimes be useful to add some HTTP headers to the requests sent to the target servers.

+Let say that you have a remote service that needs basic authentication, but that you want to expose publicly (!).
+You could add an `Authorization` header to the proxied requests in order to let the remote service accept these requests.

+TODO

 ## Configuration schema
 The [`defaults.json`](https://github.com/cedx/reverse-proxy.js/blob/master/example/json/defaults.json) or [`defaults.yaml`](https://github.com/cedx/reverse-proxy.js/blob/master/example/yaml/defaults.yaml) file, in the `example` folder of this package, lists all available settings and their default values.